Princess Ningguo

-Princess Ningguo (or Princess of the Ning State; 10 October 1364 – 7 September 1434) was a princess of the Ming dynasty, the second daughter of the Hongwu Emperor and his eldest by Empress Ma.
-In 1378, the Hongwu Emperor bestowed upon his daughter the title of Princess Ningguo and arranged her marriage to Mei Yin, nephew of Mei Sizu, the Marquis of Runan.
-She bore three sons.
-In 1405, her brother, the Yongle Emperor, elevated her rank to that of Grand Princess Ningguo, and by 1424, she was further honored as Grand Princess Imperial Ningguo.
+Princess Ningguo (10 October 1364 – 7 September 1434) was a princess of the Ming dynasty, the second daughter of the Hongwu Emperor and his eldest by Empress Ma.
+In 1378, the Hongwu Emperor bestowed upon his daughter the title of Princess Ningguo and arranged her marriage to Mei Yin, nephew of Mei Sizu, Marquis of Runan.
+She bore three sons, and her husband was later murdered by soldiers.
+In 1405, her brother, the Yongle Emperor, elevated her rank to that of Grand Princess Ningguo, while in 1424 she was further honored as Princess Supreme Ningguo by her nephew, the Hongxi Emperor.